LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 - **Clean creation**: All entities and relationships created without conflicts
 - **Extensible**: Relationships can be upgraded to parental after creation
 - **Recoverable**: Mistakes can be easily corrected

-## Migration from Previous Versions

-If you were using an earlier version of this tool that attempted to auto-detect parental relationships:

-### What Changed
-- **Before**: Complex heuristics tried to determine parental vs referential relationships
-- **After**: All relationships are referential by default for consistency and reliability

-### Migration Steps
-1. **Re-run the tool** - Your ERD will now create successfully without relationship conflicts
-2. **Review relationships** - Identify which ones should be parental based on your business logic
-3. **Manually configure** - Upgrade specific relationships to parental in Dataverse admin
-4. **Test thoroughly** - Ensure cascade delete behavior matches your expectations

-## Best Practices

-### ERD Design
-- **Document ownership** - Add comments in your ERD to note intended parental relationships
-- **Review relationships** - Consider which relationships represent true ownership
-- **Plan hierarchy** - Design your entity hierarchy to minimize circular dependencies

-### Post-Creation Configuration
-- **Start with referential** - Let the tool create all relationships as referential
-- **Identify ownership** - Determine which relationships represent true ownership
-- **Upgrade selectively** - Convert only the most critical ownership relationships to parental
-- **Test cascade behavior** - Verify cascade delete works as expected

-## Conclusion

-By defaulting to referential relationships, this tool provides a **reliable foundation** for your Dataverse schema that can be enhanced based on your specific business requirements.
-This approach eliminates the complexity and unpredictability of trying to auto-detect relationship types from Mermaid ERD syntax, while still providing full flexibility for customization in Dataverse.

-The result is a tool that **"just works"** for all ERD designs, letting you focus on your business logic rather than debugging relationship conflicts.